National French Toast Day – one of my favorite breakfast items has it’s own day … The French Toast! #FrenchToastDay #FrenchToast

 In France, its name is ‘pain perdu’, which literally means ‘lost bread’, because it would often be made with stale or old bread.
 However, this dish is believed to origniate in Latin and Roman cultures or even German.
 It has also been called Poor Knights Pudding.
 However with this dish, it still is soaked in the egg mixture and usually has mozzerella cheese in the middle.

 The Roman Empire called their style, called Pan Dulcis, where Romans would soak bread in milk (and sometimes also egg) mixture, then fry it in oil or butter.

-A New York innkeeper named Joseph French made his own version of the historical recipe in the 1700s and called it Frenchs Toast — forgetting the apostrophe.
+A New York innkeeper named Joseph French made his own version of the historical recipe in the 1700s and called it French’s Toast (Frenchs Toast) — forgetting the apostrophe.
 Eventually it became known as “French Toast.”

 This day is held every November 28.
 I am not sure when this day was first celebrated or who started it.

 Nonetheless, we can enjoy breakfast all day long!

 - Sliced Bread